talosgl/jojos-tech-guides/docs/python-script-setup.md

 ---

 ## Part 1: Steps to do One-Time per Computer
-You should only need to do the steps in this section should one time on your computer (or per user account).
+You should only need to do the steps in this section one time on your computer (or per user account).

 #### Optional Sidequest: Check and see if Python's already installed
 If you're already comfortable in the terminal, you can check and see if you've previously installed python before with: